Kitware/trame/docs/content/docs/tutorial-application.md

         )
 ```

-Since these are defaul pipeline elements, we will cover these items together with the contour_card individual components [below](#default_components-id).
+Since these are default pipeline elements, we will cover these items together with the contour_card individual components [below](#default_components-id).

 <div class="print-break"></div>
 <a id="contour_card-id"></a>